 Change was the mantra that galvanized Nigeria’s All Progressives Congress/APC in the run up to the 2015 elections and enabled it to terminate the People’s Democratic Party’s/PDP’s sixteen-year grip on power.
 Alas, the party of change has, by its opponents’ reckoning, yet to make good its promise.
-The question is whether the PDP has what it takes to change, within four years, what it could not throughout its sixteen-year uninterrupted rule.

-Still, and regardless of whether it might have merely served an opportunistic electoral purpose at one time or the other, change epitomizes a sense of urgency–and of absolute necessity–that makes it all but impossible to ignore both as an abstract idea and a programme of action.
+Still, and regardless of whether it might have merely served an opportunistic electoral purpose at one time or the other, change epitomizes a sense of urgency–and of absolute necessity–that makes it all but impossible to ignore both as an abstract idea and a program of action.
 Whether we like it or not, change is inevitable.
 We can not stop it.
 We can either act proactively to plot its tempo and direction, or wait and watch as it happens on its own, bringing in its wake consequences we neither expect nor cherish.

 As it so happens, making a convincing case for change in Nigeria is not difficult.
 Everywhere one turns, one is likely to be overwhelmed by the sheer enormity of challenges left untended for decades–challenges that have accumulated over the years because they and subsequent complications were allowed to fester, mutate and multiply until they became virtually intractable.

-In fact, the range and magnitude of hardships that contemporary Nigeria faces have triggered a debate on broadly two conflicting models of change.
+The range and magnitude of hardships that contemporary Nigeria faces have triggered a debate on broadly two conflicting models of change.
 The first, labelled “restructuring”, holds the country’s centralized power and resource control structure responsible for practically every problem surfacing in recent years.
 The second but lesser discussed, the systemic reform model, counters with the argument that tinkering with the constitution and allied institutional arrangements might (or might not) alter the power equation but it would certainly not go to the heart of what ails Nigeria as a nation—specifically, an enduring, neo-feudal, governance culture that allows the whims and caprices of the elite to frustrate the will of the People and to undermine the performance of institutions.
 Where the restructuring model places high premium on the re-ordering or re-adjustment of institutional arrangements, its systemic reform equivalent, prefers to invest its energy on the holistic transformation of culture, processes, and practices.